Catine ME

 Fall in Castine

 Fantastic red, orange, and gold foliage make Castine look brilliant in the fall.
-The colors usually peak in late September when the temperature drops to the mid-to-low-60s.
-Simply walking the streets is beautiful, but we recommend heading to one of the nature areas to hike among the changing leaves.
+The colors usually peak in late September when the temperature drops to the mid to low 60s.

 Castine in the Winter